Typ0Codes/Eagler-Server/README.md

 ## To save progress:
 **Notice: This is now done automatically, every 5 minutes, using a plugin!** In the server console or in-game as an opped player, run `/save-all` to save the world.
+## DO NOT COMMIT CHANGES!!!
+Gitpod will save your server locally, your progress will not be lost.
 ## Too slow?
 This is because you are using a free service to host a Minecraft server.
 Of course it is slow and the only way to fix this is to self-host at home.